yinliang1978/labdcs/readme.txt

 5 easily configuration of industrial bus ,current it gives the implementation example of Modbus TCP
 6. Modeling code is supported, can use abundant of modeling library for control,e,g blocks and state graph, and device libs for real time implementation.
 Then it can be easily used in fo control prototype construction and laboratory control system or eduction of control practice.
 7 history function is given using postgresql database.
-Now education user can obtain a year's use of labdcs.
+Now education user can obtain free use of labdcs.